 It couldn’t have been more than a month or so later when my teacher announced an autobiography project for the class.
-I don’t remember exactly what the length requirements were, but it had to be 2-3 pages minimum, and my initial reaction was, “Great!
-I just got all this information from the adoption agency, plus all the info I can include about my adopted family and I’ll get those pages filled up quick and easy!”
+I don’t remember exactly what the length requirements were, but it had to be a good 2-3 pages minimum, and my initial reaction was, “Great!
+I just got all this information from the adoption agency, plus all the info I can include about my adopted family, and I’ll fill the pages for this assignment quick and easy!”
 I remember I even wound up doing a couple pages more than the assignment required.
 I showed it to my adopted parents and to Ed—I don’t think Ed actually read through it, but he saw the hand-written pages; he knew I had put in the work.
 I had even completed the assignment ahead of schedule, so I kept it in my desk until it was time to turn it in.

 Then, when the day came to hand it in, I searched my desk to find it and came up empty.
 My desk was a mess, so it was understandable that something could get lost in there, but after a couple minutes I started to panic and began tearing that desk apart.
 I did everything short of turning it upside down and shaking it, but found nothing.
 So when our teacher came around and the other kids all handed in their work, I didn’t hand in anything.
 I waited in anticipation for that moment when my teacher would ask me where my assignment was… but that moment never came.
 He never said a word to me about it; never inquired about it once.